How a simple question grew into PurpleAir

 The scientific community’s embrace of PurpleAir became more foundation for our business than we could’ve ever imagined.
 To be clear, we did know from the start that PurpleAir couldn’t be insular.
 Getting the most accurate, up-to-date information about air quality everywhere meant we needed sensors on the ground in all of those areas.
 Once we started connecting with local communities and educational institutions, we knew those relationships would be our answer.

 Today, we have a network of more than 30,000 sensors to test the air quality and feed that information back to the Real-time Map on our website.
-Thousands of professional and citizen scientists across the US and around the world maintain and run these sensors or evaluate and run studies on the data.
-Our citizen scientists are the core of what we do.
+Thousands of professional and community scientists across the US and around the world maintain and run these sensors or evaluate and run studies on the data.
+Our community scientists are the core of what we do.
 We believe that this community-driven approach to science is not only what makes us the most accurate air quality sensor but also makes us incredibly sustainable as a business.
-Our citizen scientists act as the first point of contact if something goes wrong with a sensor so that we can update it as quickly as possible.
+Our network members act as the first point of contact if something goes wrong with a sensor so that we can update it as quickly as possible.

 Working so closely with this community also means others can use this air quality data.
 Many of these students and scientists are constantly working on new projects.
 Our information has become a leading resource that they incorporate into their new and existing work.
 With the scientific community at our side, we’ve successfully elevated our mission to empowering everyone with air quality information.